A career as a technical brewer would suit you if you want a hands-on role in brewing, but also want to use your business and people management skills

 Income figures are intended as a guide only.

-Brewers typically work 40 hours a week but as the production process is continuous this will be spread over weekends and evenings.
-Flexibility may be required as it is possible to be called into work at short notice to deal with sudden problems.
+Brewers typically work 40 hours a week but, as the production process is continuous, this will be spread over weekends and evenings.
+Flexibility may be required as you could be called into work at short notice to deal with sudden problems.

 What to expect

-- The environment is an industrial one and protective clothing needs to be worn as it is likely to be loud, hot and wet.
+- The environment is an industrial one and you will need to wear protective clothing as it is likely to be loud, hot and wet.
 Office work may be required at some points.

 - Although the number of women working as technical brewers is increasing, they are still underrepresented in this profession.

 - Breweries are spread across most areas of the UK.
 However, the number of large breweries offering training is limited and you may need to relocate to find employment.

 - The physical demands of the job can vary according to the nature of the brewery for which you work.
 The smaller the brewery, the more hands-on the job is likely to be.
 Good physical fitness is generally needed for maintaining and cleaning machinery.